holidayextras/culture/technical-planning-meeting.md

 * Engineer(s) to support the discussion and agree a technical solution/ next steps
 * Database gurus (if data engineer required.
 If so, ask in #pod-data for a rep)
 * UXUI gurus (if frontend work will be required.
 If so, ask in #pod-uxui for a rep)
-* Business owners (if the business requirements are sufficiently complex and to assess the business value)
+* Business owners (if the business requirements are sufficiently complex and to assess the business impact)
 * Testers (if there is a large testing requirement.
 If so, ask in #testers)
-* Project gurus (engineers might require additional technical assistance - If INF required, invite Damien Turner and if Multimedia required, invite Jess Everton)
+* Project gurus (engineers might require additional technical assistance - if INF required, invite Damien Turner and if Multimedia required, invite Jess Everton)

 ## The Process